 For a bladder that is unable to fully empty, catheterisation is the solution.
 There are two different catheterisation methods: Intermittent Catheterisation (ISC) and a permanent catheter, often referred to as an "indwelling catheter".
-ISC is the first-line choice and involves emptying the bladder regularly with a disposable catheter.
+ISC is the firstline choice and involves emptying the bladder regularly with a disposable catheter.12

-The benefits of ISC
+The benefits of ISC^{1,2}

 There are many benefits of using ISC compared to using a permanent catheter.
 The purpose of ISC is to empty your bladder completely on a regular basis and prevent UTIs, urine leakage and frequent urges to urinate.
+Using ISC supports a sexually active life.